Loans in Japan

 Personal loans in Japan are provided by three types of providers.
-First, there are large, traditional banks, with a long history.
-Their big advantage is the availability of loans and branches of these banks.
+First, there are large, traditional banks, with a long service history.
+Their big advantage is the availability of loans and branches throughout the country.
 Loans are also provided by specialized consumer credit companies.
-These are often owned by large, multi-national corporation.
-For example, Acom, one of leading consumer credit companies in Japan, is owned by Mitsubishi UFJ Financial Group.
-The advantage of these loans is their availability when these companies are willing to serve customers who do not have a bank loan.
-The psychology of lending is also a major factor, as many people feel shame after going to apply for a loan to the bank and often need a guarantor.
+These are often owned by large, multi-national corporations.
+For example, Acom, one of the leading consumer credit companies in Japan, is owned by Mitsubishi UFJ Financial Group.
+The advantage of these loans is their availability, with companies willing to serve customers who do not have a bank loan.
+The psychology of lending is also a major factor, as many people feel shame after applying for a loan while also often needing a guarantor.

-On the Japanese market, there are companies that operate at so-called gray zone, sometimes called sarakin.
-According to estimations, about 10% of the population borrowed from them and there are about 10,000 companies like that on Japanese market.
+On the Japanese market, there are companies that operate at a so-called gray zone, called sarakin.
+According to estimations, about 10% of the population borrowed from them and there are about 10,000 such companies on the Japanese market.
 Interest rates were as high as 29.2%.
 This rate was capped to 15-20% p.a.

-On Japanese market, it is not as common to work with credit score as with western markets.
-Every company and bank uses its own credit rating model without any help of credit bureau.
+Banks and credit companies use their own credit rating model without assistance from credit bureaus, in contrast with western markets' use of credit scores.

-Many regional banks are facing several obstacles – high risk-aversion in Japanese population in general.
-Secondly, the competition is increasing on the market and legal framework is getting stricter.
-Finally, many young people are moving to big cities, where they are handled by big banks.
+Many regional banks are facing obstacles such as the high risk-aversion of the Japanese population in general, increasing competition and stricter legal frameworks.
+With a tendency to move to big cities, young people's loans are mostly handled by big banks.
 This led to the merger of the Bank of Yokohama and Higashi-Nippon Bank.

-Last and most recent platform, is P2P lending.
-There are only few operators in Japan running this platform so this kind of distribution channel is still minor.
+The last and most recent platform, is P2P lending, a minor platform run by only few operators in Japan.